The Eye of Argon

 The Eye of Argon is a 1970 sword and sorcery fantasy novelette by Jim Theis (1953–2002) that narrates the adventures of the barbarian Grignr.
-It has been notorious within the science fiction and fantasy fandoms since its publication, described variously as "one of [their] most beloved pieces of appalling prose," the "infamous 'worst fantasy novel [sic] ever' published for fans' enjoyment," and "the apotheosis of bad writing".
+It has been notorious within the science fiction and fantasy fandoms since its publication, described variously as "one of the genre's most beloved pieces of appalling prose", the "infamous 'worst fantasy novel[sic] ever' published for fans' enjoyment", and "the apotheosis of bad writing".
 Science fiction conventions have long held group readings of the work in which participants are challenged to read it aloud for extended periods without laughing.

 History

 Writing and publication

-The novella was written by Jim Theis, a St. Louis, Missouri, science fiction fan, at age 16.
+The Eye of Argon was written by Jim Theis, a St. Louis, Missouri, science fiction fan, at age 16.
 The work was first published in 1970 in OSFAN 10, the fanzine of the Ozark Science Fiction Association.
-Theis was "a malaprop genius, a McGonagall of prose with an eerie gift for choosing the wrong word and then misapplying it," according to David Langford in SFX.
+Theis was described by David Langford in SFX as "a malaprop genius, a McGonagall of prose with an eerie gift for choosing the wrong word and then misapplying it".
 Many misspellings also arose from the fanzine transcription's poor typing.
 Theis was not completely happy with the published version and continued to work on the story.
 In an interview published three months later, he said:

 In fact, I have changed it.
 I went over it for an independent study for English in school.
 You know, like adjectives changed and places where sentences should be deleted; things of this type.
 Even so it is nothing to be proud of and yet it is.
 Because how many people have had their first story published at 16—even if it is in a fanzine or a clubzine?
 How many writers have written a complete story at so early an age?
 Even so, "Eye of Argon" isn't great.
 I basically don't know much about structure or composition.